tjdodwell/probabilistic_peridynamics/docs/user/quickstart.rst

 Conducting a simulation
 -----------------------

-The :meth:`peridynamics.model.Model.simulate` method can be used to conduct a peridynamics simulation.
+The :meth:`peripy.model.Model.simulate` method can be used to conduct a peridynamics simulation.
 Here it is possible to define the boundary condition magnitude throughout the simulation.